Stephen Carter, Baron Carter of Barnes: JWT and NTL

 Carter joined the firm J Walter Thompson (JWT) in 1986 as a graduate trainee, specializing in media and technology.
 In 1994 JWT named him managing director and CEO of J Walter Thompson Company UK & Ireland.
 He then became JWT's managing director in 1995 and chief executive in 1997.

 In 2000 Carter was appointed the chief operating officer and managing director of UK cable TV company NTL UK & Ireland (now Virgin Media).
 The company was deeply in debt, and Carter helped oversee complete restructuring of the UK & Ireland business.
 Given debts of £12 billion and market conditions, the company was required to file for Chapter 11 bankruptcy protection, with Carter presiding over the bankruptcy proceedings.
-The company was poised to exit Chapter 11 when he left in 2003.
+The company was still in Chapter 11 when he left in 2003.
 His compensation payoff, rumored to be close to £1.5 million with a £600,000 bonus, met with criticism from shareholders, and in late 2007 the company resolved a class action lawsuit brought by shareholders by paying out $9 million in compensation.

 Ofcom and Brunswick

 On 1 March 2003 Carter became the founding CEO of Ofcom (Office of Communications), the British government's new media regulator.
-Among other issues, Carter focused on reducing broadband prices and switching from analog to digital television broadcasting.
+Among other issues, Carter focused on regulating broadband prices and coordinating regulation of switching from analog to digital television broadcasting.
 He also led negotiations with BT on matters such as local loop bundling.
 Stepping down from Ofcom in the summer of 2006, he was a part of the capability review team in 2006 and 2007 that reviewed the Department for International Development.